 The GX8 writes its imaging data to SDXC cards, while the RX10 IV uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-GX8 and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the GX8 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GX8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic GX8 better than the Sony RX10 IV or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.